GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.
+> ### What's very important from my point of view is that there is one web.
+Anyone that tries to chop it into two will find that their piece looks very boring.
 >
-> ~ *Richard Hamming*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts